-In addition there is the argument for manipulating colors is that by not exploiting colors, one is not really exploiting Tk well.
-Not really understanding ttk styles at all well, I ask that if you find better ways or even a way of doing something which eludes me, please let me know, I will be happy to use it, and secondly, hating to try impose my stylistic tastes, I again welcome comments.
+An addition argument for manipulating colors is that by not exploiting colors, one is not really exploiting Tk.
+Not really understanding ttk styles at all well, I ask that if you find better ways or even a way of doing something which eludes me, please let me know, I will be happy to use it, and secondly, hating to try imposing my stylistic tastes, I again welcome comments.
 Also let me say, I have done most of my development and testing with light colors, in particular the color wheat.
 That means that things can be expected to work better with light colors.
 I have also tested and tried to make things work with a blue background and white foreground.

-Let me start by clarifying what is meant by defaults and preferences here.
-Defaults are the values which will be used for colors, background and foreground, and font selection and sizes unless the PAGE user sets them specifically for individual GUI widgets.
-Defaults also include colors and fonts to be used by PAGE in displaying its windows.
-As I have implemented the different widgets, I have made some “default” decisions.
-For example, in the Scrolledtext widget, I decided it makes more sense for the wrap property to be “word” rather than “char”.
+Let me clarify what is meant by defaults and preferences here.
+Defaults are built-in attribute values which will be used for colors, background and foreground, and font selection and sizes unless the PAGE user sets them specifically for individual GUI widgets.
+Defaults also include colors and fonts to be used by PAGE in displaying its interface windows.
+Preferences are user specified overrides for some of the attributes used throughout by PAGE.
+Individual widget attributes can be changed using the Attribute Editor.

 Defaults can be derived from several sources.
 First, if nothing else is done, then the small gray world of Tk defaults prevail.
 These defaults may be overridden by values in the .pagerc file which was saved from previous executions of PAGE where user preferences for the default values were made and saved.
 Those saved preferences can always be respecified and saved.
 The third source of overriding GUI defaults comes into play when the PAGE user specifies or opens an existing generated GUI ”.tcl” file.
 In that case the defaults for further GUI development match those in effect when the file was saved.
 That is, when you open up an existing GUI ”.tcl” for further development PAGE will use the GUI defaults that were in effect at the earlier time when the GUI was created, while PAGE ignores current default settings.
 This third way is a version 4.0 enhancement.

 There is no doubt, that things will be easier for the user if he sticks with the defaults.
 But then one is stuck with a dull gray world with small print on Linux and Microsoft PC’s.
-(I think that the Tk default gray is #d9d9d9 also known as the X11 color gray9.
-(At one point the default for Tk was bisque.)
+(I think that the Tk default gray is #d9d9d9 also known as the X11 color gray9.)

 Lets start with the easy preferences.
 PAGE has several simple preferences such as whether on not to use automatically generated aliases or relative placement and the granularity of the grid upon which a widget is placed.
 Those are easy and could even be dropped as user settable options.
 They were included when new features were added to PAGE but now I am almost excursively sticking with the new features and rarely test whether the older stuff still works correctly.
 So I recommend that you stick with the initial settings.